anyuan-chen/anyuan-chen/README.md

 ### Hey, I'm Andrew

-I like creating fun little applets, especially ones that improve audio experiences.
+I like creating fun little applets.

-If there's anything else you want to know about me, check out [andrewchen.uk](https://andrewchen.uk)

 Have question, feedback, or ideas?
-Free to email me at a22chen[at]uwaterloo.ca or send me a message on [LinkedIn](https://www.linkedin.com/in/anyuan-chen/).
-(I respond!)
+Free to email me at a22chen[at]uwaterloo.ca.